Jana Riess: Other work

 In July 2001 Riess moderated a debate between Richard Abanes and Connie Neal at a convention of Christian retailers over the "real religious concern" over the Harry Potter books with regard to their presentation of witchcraft and aspects of the occult.
-Among the books by Riess are the 2004 What Would Buffy Do?, and an abridgment of the Book of Mormon with commentary.
+Among the books by Riess are the 2004 What Would Buffy Do?, and an abridgment of The Book of Mormon with commentary.

 As of 2017, she was conducting "The Next Mormons" survey project to look at how different generations of Mormons have interacted with the Church.

+Her research into Mormon retention rates helped provoke public debate around the topic.

 Personal life

 Riess is a convert to the LDS Church.
 She is married to Phil Smith, and they reside in Cincinnati.